VIRGINIA MARINE RESOURCES COMMISSION

-2. Have more than three crew members, who need not be registered commercial fishermen, on board provided that:
+2. Have more than three crew members, on board the vessel at any given time provided that:

 a.
-Crew members shall be registered with the commission on an annual basis and in advance of any fishing in any year; except that one crew member per vessel need not be registered;
+Crew members do not need to be licensed commercial fishermen but shall be registered on a crew member list with the commission on an annual basis and in advance of any fishing in any year;

-b.
-The maximum number of crew members registered at any one time shall be 15; and,

 c.
+The maximum number of crew members registered to any commercial hook-and-line licensee at any one time shall be 15;

-Any crew registration list submitted by any commercial hook-and-line fisherman may be revised once per year.
+d.
+Any crew registration list submitted by any commercial hook-and-line fisherman may be revised once per calendar year; and,

-3. Fail to display prominently the commercial hook-and-line license plates, as provided by the commission, on the starboard and port sides of the vessel.
+3. Fail to display prominently the commercial hook-and-line decals, as provided by the commission, on the starboard and port sides of the vessel.